ConsciousML/Machine-Learning-Cook-Book/README.md

 ```

 ## Document
-My Machine Learning Cook Book can be found as a pdf file at the root of the project.
+A compiled pdf can be found at the root of the project if you just want to read the content without compiling it.

 ## References
 The content of this document is a simplification of various sections of these three book: